Oprah Winfrey Scores First Sit-Down With Prince Harry & Meghan Markle Since 2017 Engagement

 The three will partake in an intimate conversation that will air Sunday, March 7 from 8:00-9:30 p.m.
 EST.

-Oprah will first speak with Meghan, The Duchess of Sussex, in a wide-ranging interview that will cover everything from stepping into life as part of the royal family as well as marriage and motherhood.
+Oprah will first speak with Meghan, the Duchess of Sussex, in a wide-ranging interview that will cover everything from stepping into life as part of the royal family to marriage and motherhood.

 The women will also discuss Meghan's philanthropic work and how she handles life under intense public pressure.

-The two will then be joined by Prince Harry.
+The two will then be joined by Harry.
 The couple will speak about their move to the United States, which took place in March 2020, and their future hopes and dreams for their expanding family.

 This discussion will come one year after Meghan and Harry permanently made the United States their home after deciding to become independent from the monarchy and step back from their duties as senior royals.

-People Magazine reported that Oprah has also teamed up with Prince Harry for a mental health docuseries for Apple TV+.
-People Magazine reported that Harry said to journalist Bryony Gordon the series will unveil examples of “human fighting back from the darkest places.”
+People reported that Oprah has also teamed up with Harry for a mental health docuseries for Apple TV Plus.
+The article also detailed Harry's conversation with journalist Bryony Gordon, where he revealed that the series will unveil examples of "human fighting back from the darkest places."

-In 2017, Harry first sat down with Gordon to speak about the state of his mental health and the trauma he experienced after the tragic and unexpected death of his mother, Princess Diana in a car crash in Paris, France.
-He admitted his struggles in coping with the aftermath of the experience during the podcast Mad World reported People.
+In 2017, Harry first sat down with Gordon to speak about the state of his mental health and the trauma he experienced after the tragic and unexpected death of his mother, Princess Diana, in a car crash in Paris, France.
+He admitted his struggles in coping with the aftermath of the experience during the podcast Mad World, reported People.

-“I can safely say that losing my mom at the age of 12 and therefore shutting down all of my emotions for the last 20 years has had quite a serious effect on not only my personal life but also my work as well,” the prince said.
+"I can safely say that losing my mom at the age of 12 and therefore shutting down all of my emotions for the last 20 years has had quite a serious effect on not only my personal life but also my work as well," the prince shared.

-He explained that his way of dealing with his pain was by sticking his head in the sand and refusing to ever think about his mother.
+He explained he dealt with his pain by sticking his head in the sand and refusing to ever think about his mother.
 Harry entered therapy at the age of 28 with the support of his brother William.
-While the world mourned Diana’s loss, her sons, just 15 and 12 at the time, were the only two people who completely understood the experience of grieving their parent on a world stage.
+While the world mourned Diana's loss, her sons, just 15 and 12 at the time, were the only two people who completely understood the experience of grieving their parent on a world stage.